Josfem-leeeds/alx-system_engineering-devops/0x00-shell_basics/README.md

-0-cureent_working_directory is for printing the absolute path name of the current working directory 1-lisit is meant for listing the files under that directory
+0-cureent_working_directory is for printing the absolute path name of the current working directory 1-lisit is meant for listing the files under that directory 2-bring me home does the function of changing the working directory to the user's home